doc4d/4d-web-studio/docs/design-webforms/datasources.md

 * Select a component and enter the name of the datasource in the Properties panel > Data Access > DataSource
 ## Attaching events to datasources

 You can attach events to datasources to trigger certain actions when these datasources are updated in the web browser.
-See [datasource events](events/datasource-events.md) for more information.
+See [datasource events](design-webforms/events/events.md#datasource-events) for more information.

 ## Storing data in a datasource

 You can store data in local and remote datasources.
 For example, you can configure an event that calls a function, and store the result of that function in a datasource.
+See the [example from the user events section](design-webforms/events/events.md#example-search-feature-using-the-onchange-event).

 ## Keeping track of your datasources